WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 Both of them perform the same optimization - having the user profile item "weight" less, thus making each operation on that item cheaper.

+### Keep the attribute names short

+Unlike the data you put into the attribute, **you cannot compress the attribute names**.
+While at small scales it does not matter that much, on larger scale it adds up.

+For example, instead of `fullname` consider an attribute called `fn`.
+Such optimizations might feel weird at first, but, as I mentioned before, they really add up at scale.

 #### Splitting items and global tables

 Be aware of the eventual consistency when using the "split-item" pattern and global tables.
 Since you have to issue multiple writes to update an item associated with a single identity, there might be a point in time when some parts of the item are in inconsistent state (The `name` item is up to date, but the `surname` item write is still in-flight).